bretfrederick-pvm/owf-cartridge/README.md

 ##Known Issues
-* The OWF Cartridge depends on the JBossEWS cartridge (openshift-origin-cartridge-jbossews), which in turn depends on the tomcat7 package.
+* This issue applies if deploying on OpenShift Origin (community version) on any non-RHEL system (e.g. CentOS or Fedora).
+The OWF Cartridge depends on the JBossEWS cartridge (openshift-origin-cartridge-jbossews), which in turn depends on the tomcat7 package.
 However, the "tomcat7" package only exists in RedHat repositories and is only accessible if you have a RedHat entitlement.
 The community equivalent of "tomcat7" is the "tomcat" (ommit 7) package.
 However that package does not satisfy JBossEWS cartridge dependency.